lmammino/mvp-contributions/README.md

 - [`WorkshopVolunteerProctor`](/src/schemas/WorkshopVolunteerProctor.ts)

-Note tha the [`content.yml`](/content.yml) committed in this repository contains some commented examples that you can use as a reference.
+Note tha the [`contributions.yml`](/contributions.yml) committed in this repository contains some commented examples that you can use as a reference.

 ## Future improvement ideas

-- Better testing
+- Better testing (no testing right now... confused_john_travolta.gif)
 - Support content files in JS/TS (to have a better authoring experience with autocompletion and type checking)
 - Detection of expired sessions (it generally lasts 1 hour)
-- Managed state files to be able to recover from failure
+- Avoid submit duplicated content (fetch all contente first and deduplicate on insertion)

 ## Contributing